 It is not uncommon for personal injury victims to hesitate before hiring a lawyer.
 Perhaps you are concerned about the cost, or maybe you just want to move on with your life.

 The Law Offices of Mickey Fine handles each case on a “No Win No Fee” basis.
 If we don’t achieve a favorable result in your case, you don’t pay us a fee.
 Throughout the course of your claim, our Bakersfield injury attorney will provide high-quality, personalized legal service to help you navigate the challenges after the accident.

 For a free case review, please call The Law Offices of Mickey Fine at (661) 333-3333 today.
-Our Bakersfield injury attorney serves clients in Manhattan Beach and other areas of California.
+Our Bakersfield injury attorney serves clients in areas of California.